 - 5* on Amazon.com: “I came across this book by accident after browsing through the dozens of other books out there who claim to help with writer’s block.
 I have only just downloaded it, and after reading only a few prompts, my mind is buzzing with lots of story ideas already.
 Morgen uses just a few words to kickstart ideas, leaving the rest up to your imagination which is how it should be – I don’t want to re-write another author’s work and ideas – I just need a little help to be able to create “original” ones.
 As a newbie writer, I liked the intro that Morgen gave on first, second, third-person perspectives, past and present tenses and how they can all be used to mix-and-match for even more new ideas.
 I also liked the “tip of the week” which helps to keep you on the right track and avoid new-writer mistakes.
 This book will keep me going with lots of story ideas for quite some time!!”

 - via Facebook: “Ooh!
 I think I’ll get this, it looks good. :)” followed by “It’s very good.
 I can personally recommend it.”

 There will be further volumes, each one based on the above format; with a choice of daily exercises and tip at the end of each week.
-Exercises include keywords, scenarios etc. You will also be able to read some exercises that I turn into fiction at 5pm (UK time) every day at 5PM Fiction.
+Exercises include random prompts, pictures, scenarios etc.